pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 	Use 'tkgi cluster test' to monitor the state of your cluster
     ```

 <p class="note warning"><strong>WARNING</strong>: Updating a cluster with a compute profile is not supported on a TKGI cluster that has not been upgraded to the current TKGI version.
-For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>